Hawk-Zhou/git-play-ground/README.md

 After reading a recent post explaining how to use git in a team like a pro on the forum of my univ, I followed and tried the teamwork approach and found it very useful.

 A and B get to work on new features.
 They branch to `feat/A` and `feat/B` respectively.
 B finished and `git push origin feat/B` and submitted a merge request, which is approved later.
 A is still working and noticed this.
-What a needs to do is that:
+What A needs to do is that:

 ```
 // get the latest main